-4.7 Inspection & Maintenance of Anchor Clamps
+4.7 Inspection & Maintenance of Anchor Clamps:

-- 4.7.1 Check the anchor clamps to ensure there is no damage to the stainless steel hangers.
-Replace components as necessary. - 4.7.2 Check bolt torque per drawing.
-This can be a random sampling.
-If the hardware is not at a minimum of 4-5 FT-LBS (5.5-6.8Nm), all the hardware must be checked and/or properly torqued.
+- 4.7.1 Check the anchor clamps to ensure there are no cracks or fractures in the molded plastic clamps or damage to the stainless steel hangers.
+Replace components as necessary. - 4.7.2 The anchor mounring nut shoud be torqued to 5-6 FT-LBS (7Nm)

-4.8 Inspection & Maintenance of Expansion
+4.8 Inspection & Maintenance of Expansion: